 For his Zoo Party, Trevor originally asked for a monkey piñata that hangs from one arm.
 I thought about how to make it strong enough to hang from an arm and not just break off with the first hit.
 Fortunately, Trevor changed his mind and decided he wanted a zebra instead.
 Much easier!

 We began our piñata on a day my mom was visiting.
 I knew that I wouldn't be able to take pictures and supervise paper mache at the same time.
-We blew up a balloon, tore newspaper strips, and made our paste.
+We blew up a balloon, tore newspaper strips, and made our flour and water paste.

 As it turned out, Trevor hated the feeling of the paste, so my mom and I ended up doing 99% of it.
 Trevor supervised, repeatedly encouraging us to hurry up and finish.
 Sigh.

 We put a base coat of white paint on the zebra and set it aside to dry.